WatchWC2026

 Watching from outside Nigeria?

-BBC iPlayer and SBS On Demand offer all 104 matches free.
+SBS On Demand streams all 104 matches free, and BBC iPlayer with ITVX carries the full tournament in the UK.
 A VPN lets you access either service from Nigeria at no cost.

 VPN use is legal in most countries.
 Always check local regulations.